 How to add the unsubscribe link to your emails with Stripo

-There is no such thing as an "unsubscribe email template" as your ALL emails should contain the unsubscribe link.
+There is no such thing as an "Unsubscribe email template" as ALL of your emails should contain such a link.

-- enter the text.
-It can be either "unsubscribe", or "unsubscribe here", or "stop receiving emails", etc.;
+enter the text.
+It can be either "Unsubscribe", "Unsubscribe here", "Stop receiving emails", etc.;

 - insert the link.

 This link is generated by your ESP/CRM.
 So, you can add this link after pushing your email template from Stripo to your ESP.

 Please be advised that you can save this element to your Modules.
 And when designing a new campaign, you will just have to pull this sample from the Modules tab in your email.

 As we've already mentioned, the link should take recipients directly to the unsubscribe confirmation page — no unsubscribe confirmation emails are allowed here.

 Below, we want to show you some effective unsubscribe page examples along with tips.